Last Updated on December 14, 2020 by Dave Farquhar

 Tyco is a name I certainly remember from my childhood.
-If you’re wondering what happened to Tyco, or what happened to Tyco RC, read on.
+While I never had either of them, many people my age had Tyco slot cars and/or a Tyco train set growing up.
+If you’re wondering what happened to Tyco, or what happened to Tyco RC, Tyco trains, or Tyco slot cars, read on.

 No Connection to Tyco International

 That monster Christmas didn’t involve stock fraud or other illegal things.
 Tyco International had a stock fraud scandal in 2002, but that was a different Tyco from the toy company.
 By the time Tyco International, the healthcare and security conglomerate, ran into legal problems, Tyco the toy company was already gone.
 Tyco International was into a lot of different things, but never toys.

 It might be good for Tyco Toys that it didn’t have to deal with a like-named company scandal.